EUDAT-B2SHARE/summerschool23/README.md

 ### B2SHARE Service set-up and administration

-Cannot login to your instance via B2ACCESS.
+If you cannot login to your instance via B2ACCESS.
 - Update your B2SHARE configuration with your B2ACCESS ***OIDC client credentials*** created in a previous training session.
   (`B2ACCESS_CONSUMER_KEY` and `B2ACCESS_SECRET_KEY` variables in your `.env` file)
 - Update your B2ACCESS OIDC client configuration with ***redirect url*** for your B2SHARE instance.
   (Done in B2ACCESS web UI)
 - Restart B2SHARE with `sudo docker compose --profile b2share up -d`

 #### Create your own community